Neuxs0/Neuxs-App-Launcher/README.md

 # Updates

 I won't be updating the game consistently and it's just me and im still learning to code to updates will take longer to come out.

+# When the game gets too large

+What I mean by "too large" is when the files are too large to upload to github.
+I will be moving the game to a website which i am hoping to be (gamename).cf.

+# Who is working on this?

+Currently I'm the only person working on this, Neuxs.